alansobchacki/odin-js-knights-travails/README.md

 These were the project requirements:

-- [x] build a function that shows the shortest possible way to get from one square to another by outputting all squares the knight will stop on along the way.
+- [x] Build a function that shows the shortest possible way to get from one square to another by outputting all squares the knight will stop on along the way.

 What I Learned
 -----

-The hardest project I've came across The Odin Project, so far.
+The hardest project I've come across The Odin Project, so far.
 While I was familiar with Breadth First Search algorithms, learning about graphs, vertices, and edges was interesting.
-The concept themselves weren't hard, but translating them into code was tough.
+The concepts weren't hard, but translating them into code was rough.

 Notes
 -----
+If you visit the website, you'll see that nothing is displayed.
+This is intended behavior.
+The project only required a working algorithm.

-The function knightTravails() takes two parameters: the starting square, and the ending square.
-If you open the console, this function is called with the parameters of ([0, 0], [3, 3]), and correctly outputs the smallest path possible ([0,0] -> [2,1] -> [3,3]) and how many steps were required (2).
+You can open the console window to see it in action.
+The function knightTravails() is called with the parameters of ([0, 0], [3, 3]).

+It correctly outputs the smallest path possible ([0,0] -> [2,1] -> [3,3]) and how many steps were required (2).

 My main goal was to build a working algorithm.
-Allowing users to tweak the parameters through DOM manipulation wasn't a goal, but I'll implement this later.
-It just feels a waste to design an algorithm like this and not allow people to test this function with different parameters.

-Alas, I have more shiny toys in mind to build.
+Allowing users to tweak the parameters or implementing visuals wasn't a requirement.
+It does feel like a waste not to implement these, and it certainly wouldn't take that long, but I have more shiny toys to build right now.